I can see you're going to have the most amazing adventure

 2. Information on how to enter forms part of the terms and conditions of entry.
 Entry into the competition is deemed acceptance of these terms and conditions.

-4. The competition will commence on 16 November 2020 at 12:00 (the ‘Opening Date’) and will close on 4 January 2021 at 23:59 (the ‘Closing Date) (together the ‘Entry Period’).
-Entries not submitted within the Entry Period will not be eligible for consideration
+4. The competition will commence on Monday 18 October 2021 at 12:00 (Local Irish time) (the ‘Opening Date’) and will close on Friday 26 November 2021 at 23:59 (Local Irish time) (the ‘Closing Date) (together the ‘Entry Period’).
+Entries not submitted within the Entry Period will not be eligible for consideration in the competition.

 5. No purchase is required to participate in the competition.